corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

 ```

 Note, this operation returns a list of flow identifier / Boolean (success / failure) pairs.
+In all other cases, the shell prints a message stating if the operation succeeded or not.

 To recover all failed finality flows including those in a PAUSED or HOSPITALIZED checkpoint state: